Why You're Not Feeling Loved & What To Do About It

 This isn't to say we have to put up with a partner who's cold and has no empathy, and we all deserve to be treated lovingly.
 The point is that how we feel about ourselves should not be based on the treatment of our partners.

 What we experience from others is a reflection of what we experience inside ourselves.
 If you feel desperate for another person's love, it's a sign that you're desperately in need of loving yourself.
 There's a hole you're trying to fill, but the reality is it can only be filled by you.
 As you fill this need within—as you love yourself more and more—then you'll feel more love from others, too.

 Self-love is everything from how you talk to yourself when you make a mistake, to giving yourself enough time to sleep, to eating foods that make you feel nourished rather than deprived.
 Self-love is the simple but profound act of treating yourself the way you'd treat someone else you care about deeply.

 I've experienced this concept profoundly in my own life.
 In the past, at times when I did not feel good enough, I desperately wanted to feel loved by someone else, in particular by a romantic partner.
 As much as I tried not to, I would grasp and cling for a man's love, in hope that I could feel a sense of being loved.
 I thought his love was the answer, and if I could just get it, everything would fall into place.
 This couldn't have been further from the truth.

-Finally, after a ton of soul searching and internal work, I realized the real truth, and I started to focus on loving myself.
+Finally, after a ton of soul-searching and internal work, I realized the real truth, and I started to focus on loving myself.
+What happened next?

 All this time I had been trying to get love on the outside, and it never worked.
 But once I started to cherish myself, the experience of being cherished by others came so naturally.
 I no longer had to chase after others for love; I just had to do the necessary work to feel love within myself, and the rest took care of itself.